ADVANTICS/documentation/charge-controllers/evcc_orion_bms/orion_bms_integration.md

 > [!NOTE]
-> For the signals 'Maximum Pack CCL' and 'Pack Current' you should change the 'field length' to 2 bytes.
+> For the signals 'Pack CCL' and 'Pack Current' you should change 'field length' to 2 bytes and 'Byte Order' to Little Endian.

 ## Provide Signals not supported by the BMS